codewithelmor/azure-web-app-service/README.md

 3. **`Deployment Options`**: After the build process, Deployment Center assists in deploying your application to the Azure App Service.
 It supports both manual and continuous deployment options.

 4. **`Integration with CI/CD`**: While Deployment Center can be used for manual deployments, it often works in conjunction with CI/CD tools to enable automated, continuous deployment processes.

+### Azure App Service Deployment Slots

+**`Azure App Service Deployment Slots`** are a feature provided by Microsoft Azure that allows you to **host different versions of your web app or API in separate slots, or environments, within a single Azure App Service**.
+Deployment slots enable you to deploy, test, and swap different versions of your application without affecting the production environment.
+This can be useful for scenarios such as testing new features, rolling out updates, or performing A/B testing.

+Here are some key concepts related to Azure App Service Deployment Slots:

+1. **`App Service Plan`**: An App Service Plan defines the region and the size (small, medium, large, etc.) of the virtual machines that host your web apps.
+Deployment slots share the same App Service Plan as the production slot.

+2. **`Production Slot`**: This is the main slot where your live application runs.
+When users access your app, they are interacting with the production slot.

+3. **`Deployment Slots`**: Each Azure App Service can have multiple deployment slots, including a production slot and additional slots for staging, testing, or other purposes.
+These slots are essentially separate instances of your web app.

+4. **`Slot Settings`**: Deployment slots can have their own configuration settings, including connection strings, environment variables, and other app settings.
+This allows you to configure each slot independently.

+5. **`Slot Swap`**: The slot swap feature allows you to swap the content of one slot with another without any downtime.
+This is particularly useful for rolling out updates or promoting a tested version to production.

+6. **`Testing and Staging`**: Deployment slots are often used for testing and staging environments.
+You can deploy a new version of your app to a slot, test it thoroughly, and then swap it with the production slot if everything looks good.

+6. **`Traffic Routing`**: You can control the percentage of traffic routed to each slot during a swap.
+This allows for gradual rollouts and A/B testing.

+To create and manage deployment slots in the Azure portal, you can navigate to your App Service, select "Deployment slots" from the menu, and then add or configure slots as needed.

+Deployment slots provide a powerful mechanism for managing and deploying web applications in a flexible and controlled manner, reducing the risk associated with updates and changes to your production environment.

 ## Azure App Service Plan